Jidoka is one of the most important Lean methods for ensuring built-in quality. Learn how it can help you enhance your workflow.

-This was a revolutionary innovation because it allowed one operator to run more than one machine at a time and increased the production capacity significantly.
-Due to its usefulness, a UK company bought the patent and practically provided the funding for the creation of Toyota.
+This was a revolutionary innovation because it allowed one operator to run more than one machine at a time and increased production capacity significantly.
+Due to its usefulness, a UK company bought the patent and practically provided the funding for Toyota's creation.

 Implementing Jidoka in a knowledge-work environment such as software development seems a bit more complicated due to the diversity of work processes.
 However, it is perfectly applicable when you consider the different steps of a workflow of this type.

-The first two steps of Jidoka can easily be automated, but fixing the immediate problem and solving the root cause require a human touch.
+The first two steps of Jidoka can easily be automated, but fixing the immediate problem and solving the root cause requires a human touch.

 For example, if you are developing a software solution for a customer, you can implement multiple rounds of automated code tests in the development process.
-These tests will evaluate the quality of the features you are preparing and highlight any problems without having to test every single functionality by hand.
+These tests will evaluate the quality of the features you are preparing and highlight any problems without testing every single functionality by hand.

 As soon as the problem is solved, the development process should be resumed.

 Jidoka is one of the most important methods in the Lean arsenal for ensuring built-in quality and making the most of continuous flow.
 With its help you can:

 During the 30-day trial period you can invite your team and test the application in a production-like enviroment.